 We would like to see ideas for projects that help people to overcome some of the disadvantages they face in life such as poor health, unemployment, low income and access to services.
-There are 20 areas in the city which have higher levels of inequality compared to elsewhere in the city.
-These are our target communities.

 Examples of projects that could be funded under this priority

 Job clubs – sessions that support people to gain experience and develop the skills that would help them to get into work where they feel valued and rewarded fairly for their contribution.

 Digital Inclusion projects – where people who don’t have their own equipment or need help to make more use of their IT can get the help and support to access information at the same time as meeting others and having fun!

 Respect Festival - Exeter’s annual celebration of diversity at Belmont Park where the organisers use the performing and creative arts to engage the wider community in saying no to racism and all forms of prejudice.